ST. CROIX INSIGHTS

 BY BRETT ANDERSON/ST.CROIX ADVISORS, LLC

 I believe God created the world’s most perfect food – chocolate.
-Without it life really is not worth living. 🙂 I’ve read articles that are predicting that by 2020 there will be cocoa shortages and farmers will not able to keep up with the demand.
+I would hate to live without it.
+I’ve read articles about cocoa shortages, and farmers will not able to keep up with the demand.
+This would be devastating.

 As I’ve aged and tasted the finer foods around the world, nothing beats European chocolate.
 There are many places that try to do it well, but nothing quite compares.
 I no longer enjoy so-called American chocolate.
 Therefore, my first and only choice going forward is to enjoy it there and skip what I’m used to here.

 For those with curious minds, here is a brief history of chocolate: